ryanchan70/alphabot/README.md

 # Alphabot

 Alphabot is a (work-in-progress) Discord bot with various letter related minigames.
+This repository currently holds the code for the Alphabot website.

 Bot developed by otatworht#1555